ymyke/witmo/README.md

 # prompt ideas

 - what can i safely sell (because there's a lot of it in the world) and what should i definitely keep?
+- "What is the most important, non-trivial hint you can give for this situation?"
+  - both 3o and 4.5 give good results here.